Chart Color Schemes

 An assessment of population growth drivers in Miles - Wandoan reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Miles-Wandoan's population, as of August 2025, is approximately 4,522.
-This figure reflects an increase of 342 people since the 2021 Census, which reported a population of 4,180.
-The growth is inferred from ABS estimates; the population was 4,357 in June 2024 and there were 135 new addresses validated since the Census date.
-This results in a density ratio of 0.40 persons per square kilometer.
-Miles-Wandoan's growth rate of 8.2% since the 2021 census exceeded the SA3 area (4.6%) and SA4 region, marking it as a growth leader.
-Natural growth contributed approximately 60.4% to overall population gains during recent periods.
+Miles-Wandoan's population was 4,522 as of Aug 2025, according to AreaSearch's analysis.
+This reflected an increase of 342 people since the 2021 Census, which reported a population of 4,180.
+The change was inferred from the estimated resident population of 4,357 in June 2024 and an additional 135 validated new addresses since the Census date.
+This resulted in a density ratio of 0.40 persons per square kilometer.
+Miles-Wandoan's growth of 8.2% since the 2021 census exceeded the SA3 area (4.6%) and the SA4 region, marking it as a growth leader.
+Natural growth contributed approximately 60.4% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-These state projections do not provide age category splits; proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
-Looking ahead, regional areas are expected to have lower quartile growth nationally.
-Miles-Wandoan is projected to grow by 136 persons to 2041, with a total reduction of 0.6% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted.
+These state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Looking ahead, lower quartile growth of regional areas across the nation was anticipated, with Miles-Wandoan expected to grow by 136 persons to 2041 based on the latest population numbers, resulting in a reduction of 0.6% over the 17 years.

 Frequently Asked Questions - Population